The Variety of Integrable Killing Tensors on the 3-Sphere: Geometric constructions of integrable Killing tensors

-is an integrable Killing tensor for $g$. \end{theorem} \begin{definition} We will call a Killing tensor of the form \eqref{eq:K(g)} a \dfn{Benenti-Killing tensor}. \end{definition} Recall that the standard metric on the unit sphere $S^n\subset V$ in a Euclidean vector space $(V,g)$ is the restriction of the scalar product $g$ from $V$ to $S^n$, which we denoted by $g$ as well.
+\begin{Definition} We will call a Killing tensor of the form \eqref{eq:K(g)} a {\it Benenti--Killing tensor}. \end{Definition} Recall that the standard metric on the unit sphere $S^n\subset V$ in a Euclidean vector space $(V,g)$ is the restriction of the scalar product $g$ from $V$ to $S^n$, which we denoted by $g$ as well.
 Its geodesics are the great circles on $S^n$.
 Consider the map

 for $A\in\GLG(V)$.
 Since $A$ takes hyperplanes to hyperplanes, $f$ takes great circles to great circles.
-Hence the pullback $\tilde g$ of $g$ under $f$ is geodesically equivalent to $g$ by definition.
+Hence the pullback $\tilde g$ of $g$ under $f$ is geodesically equivalent to $g$ by def\/inition.
 The Killing tensor obtained from applying \eqref{eq:K(g)} to $\tilde g$ is given by \cite{Schoebel}